newtontechnologies/beey-live-api-test/README.md

 Testing utilities for Beey live transcription API

-## The `api-test.py` script

-This script reads an audio stream from STDIN and sends its contents to the WebSocket server in chunks.
+This `api-test` script reads an audio stream from STDIN and sends its contents to the WebSocket server in chunks.

-### Prerequisites and setup
+## Prerequisites

 - ffmpeg (for producing the audio stream)
 - Python 3.10 or later (earlier versions may work, but have not been tested)
 - The `python-dotenv` library
 - The `websocket-client` library (version 1.6.1)

+## Setup

 1. After installing ffmpeg and Python, install the required Python libraries by running the following command:
    ```bash